Published on Friday 26 August 2016 14:36

-Alfa has entered the supermini market with its MiTo.
+Alfa offers a tempting option at the premium end of the supermini market with its MiTo.
 June Neary investigates.

 Will It Suit Me?

 Alfa Romeo remains one of the most romantic names in the automotive world.
-To get a badge that holds a similar kind of emotional bond with enthusiasts, you've usually got to spend a lot more money than Alfa asks for its line-up of saloons hatchbacks, coupes and convertibles.
+To get a badge that holds a similar kind of emotional bond with enthusiasts, you've usually got to spend a lot more money than Alfa asks for its line-up of small and not-so-small hatchbacks and sportscars.
 So the image is good: the problem is that the reality has often been less so.
-The Italian marque hasn't performed as well as other companies with massively less public goodwill behind them.
-The hope is that the MiTo supermini can be the car to turn Alfa's heritage into profit.
+Despite massive public goodwill, the Italian marque has rarely performed as well as other less familiar brands when it comes to volume sales.
+When the little MiTo premium supermini was launched in 2009, the idea was to turn that around.

-I've got to say, I love the idea of a small car from Alfa.
+To some extend that's happened.
+Since then, the MiTo has sold steadily though not spectacularly, but Alfa has persevered with it, first introducing a range of clever MultiAir and TwinAir petrol engines and then, in early 2014, subjecting the line-up to a thorough facelift, inside and out.
+Personally, I've got to say, I love the idea of a small car from this iconic Milanese maker.
 If any brand can challenge the dominance of BMW's MINI in the market for trendy small cars, you'd bank on the effortless Italian cool of Alfa Romeo.
-The car will need to be good though and on first acquaintance it seems to tick the right boxes.
-This is a model that looks and feels special, which is half the battle in the fashion conscious corner of the market where it competes.
+The car will need to be good though and on first re-acquaintance with it, initial impressions were that it seemed to tick the right boxes.
+This is a model that looks and feels special, which is half the battle in the fashion-conscious corner of the market where it competes.
 The fact that it rides on the same underpinnings as the Vauxhall Corsa and Fiat Punto bode well for the rest of the package too.

-The interior of the MiTo could well be best in the current Alfa Romeo range.
+I think I'd consider the interior of the MiTo to be the best in the current Alfa Romeo range.
 It seems strongly built and a variety of racy trim materials are employed to impressively up-market effect.
 The rear seats can accommodate two adults without much drama and the rocker switch in front of the gear lever that controls the DNA system is very nicely designed though the 270-litre boot is on the small side.
-The DNA technology can adapt the MiTo's steering, throttle response and stability control according to the conditions and the driver's preferences.
+So-called 'DNA' technology can adapt the MiTo's steering, throttle response and stability control according to the conditions and the driver's preferences.
 It can be set in Normal, Dynamic or All-Weather modes to help drivers get the most out of their vehicle.

 All MiTo models come with a healthy safety provision that includes seven airbags, while a whole host of electronic driver aids are available on various models.
 These include ABS brakes, EBD brakeforce distribution, VDC Vehicle Dynamic Control, ASR anti-skid control, CBC Cornering Brake Control and DST Dynamic Steering Torque.